 Like a growing number of credit card issuers, the Post Office has a fast credit checker, so you can check your eligibility without affecting your credit score.

 You can apply online, which should take just a few minutes with an instant decision.
 You will need your income and employment details, the sort code and account number of your bank or building society account, and your previous address (if you’ve lived at your current address for less than three years).

 If your application is successful you can expect to receive your card within seven working days.

-The headline offer of 0% interest on new purchases for 28 months is one of the best on the market.
-If you need to make a big purchase, or a series of purchases over the next few months, this could be a great way of funding the lot without racking up interest charges.
-Just be sure you can clear it all before the post-offer APR kicks in.
-One or two other cards offer similar deals, but thanks to the balance-transfer offer, this one will also help you consolidate any existing credit card debt you already have on a 0% rate.
-If you regularly travel overseas, the fee-free foreign purchases seal the deal.
+The headline offer of 0% interest on new purchases for eight months is good, but not great.
+If you need to make a big purchase, or a series of purchases over the next few months, and you plan to clear that balance in eight months or less, then this could be a great way of funding the lot without racking up interest charges.
+Again, just be sure you can clear it all before the post-offer APR kicks in.
+The fee on the balance-transfer offer makes the eight months of 0% interest there a bit less attractive, but depending on your circumstances, that could be a good way to consolidate your debt.
+The real cherry on the top of this offer though comes if you regularly travel overseas, as the fee-free foreign purchases seal the deal.

 The Motley Fool receives compensation from some advertisers who provide products and services that may be covered by our editorial team.
 It’s one way we make money.
 But know that our editorial integrity and transparency matters most and our ratings aren’t influenced by compensation.
 The statements above are The Motley Fool’s alone and have not been provided or endorsed by bank advertisers.
 The Motley Fool has recommended shares in Lloyds, Tesco and Barclays.